 In order to market and sell DEXTENZA, ReSure Sealant or our product candidates in the European Union and many other jurisdictions, we or our third-party collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product be approved for reimbursement before the product can be sold in that country.
-We or our collaborators may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
-However, a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory approvals to commercialize our products in any market.
+We or our collaborators may not obtain approvals from regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States on a timely basis, if at all.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States in other countries or jurisdictions or by the FDA.
+However, a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory approval process in other countries.
+We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.